-The stars of the Big Dipper itself formed the African “Drinking Gourd,” the pattern of stars used by African American slaves as they followed the underground railway north.
+The stars of the Big Dipper itself formed the African “Drinking Gourd,” the pattern of stars used by enslaved African Americans as they followed the Underground Railroad north.

 There are 88 constellations that have become officially recognized around the world as a common reference.
 Most of these were created in ancient Babylon and incorporated into the knowledge of the ancient Greeks.

 However, many cultures saw different patterns in the stars and gave them constellation names that were important to them.
 For example, the British saw the (Big Dipper) stars in the region of Ursa Major as the “Plough.”
 The Germans saw it as a “Wagon,” whereas Hindu people saw it as the “Septarshi,” with each star being one of the Seven Sages.